nteyan/Subscription-extractor-for-MIRP/README.md

 # Subscription-extractor-for-MIRP
 ## Overview
-The objective of this workbook is to ease the critical subscription list extraction for MIRP
+The purpose of this workbook is to ease the critical subscription list extraction for MIRP
 ![Capture](/images/capture.png)